juanjoDiaz/serverless-plugin-warmup/README.md

 There are also some options which can be set under `custom.warmup.<yourWarmer>` to be applied to all your lambdas or under `yourLambda.warmup.<yourWarmer>` to  overridde the global configuration for that particular lambda.
 Keep in mind that in order to configure a warmer at the function level, it needed to be previously configured at the `custom` section or the pluging will error.

 * **enabled** Whether your lambda should be warmed up or not.
 Can be a boolean, a stage for which the lambda will be warmed up or a list of stages for which your lambda will be warmed up (defaults to `false`)
+* **alias** Alias qualifier to use when invoking the functions.
+Necessary, for example, when this plugin is combined with the [serverless-plugin-canary-deployments](https://github.com/davidgf/serverless-plugin-canary-deployments) serverless canary plugin (warmup should always be declared after).
 * **clientContext** Custom data to send as client context to the data.
 It should be an object where all the values are strings. (defaults to the payload.
 Set it to `false` to avoid sending any client context custom data)
 * **payload** The payload to send to your lambda.
 This helps your lambda identify when the call comes from this plugin (defaults to `{ "source": "serverless-plugin-warmup" }`)
 * **payloadRaw** Whether to leave the payload as-is.
 If false, the payload will be stringified into JSON. (defaults to `false`)